soner-boztas/visual-update-express-docs/docs/getting-started/system-prerequisites.md

 This section lists the system prerequisites for operating Visual Update.
 A distinction is made here between the [build environment], [target environment] and the [server environment].

-Before using Visual Update Express, please make sure that the requirements listed are met by the different environments.
+Before using Visual Update, please make sure that the requirements listed are met by the different environments.

 === "Build Environment Prerequisites"